alephant/MA-data/3 EVLUATION/Räz & Beisbart objections.md

 **Creel:**
 **==functional vs structural transparency==**: knowing which vs knowing how a particular algorithm is instantiated?

-Probably, acc. to R&B accomplishing understanding DNN implementation would need **==structural transparency==**: “to understand how the code as written brings about the result of the program.”
-(Creel, 2020, p.
-13)
-	- Creel argues that Humphreys’s process decomposition and Lipton's improvement on it d not define structural transparency

-**Creel argues that the knowledge of relations between subcomponents defines a system's structural transparency:** this sounds a lot like T&S approach based on intra-model inferences on data representations that let us understand the relationships of features (in the abstraction of T)

 ### Objections in detail
 Objection 1: